LandRegistry/hmlr-frontend/README.md

 This package includes all the frontend styles from GOV.UK in addition to HM Land Registry styles.

 The generated CSS can be used as a direct replacement for the GOV.UK stylesheet which ensures that the HM Land Registry styles will be build on top of a complient version of the GOV.UK frontend styles.

+## LFS

+Some assets in this repository require [Git LFS](https://git-lfs.github.com/) to be installed in order to properly clone the repository.